-Prices for lodging vary pretty widely, but there are many affordable options, including the Abbey Resort, located on the shores of Lake Geneva.
-The resort offers a pool, bicycle rentals, and babysitting services to accommodate adults who want a little alone time—which will come in really handy if you want to book a few indulgent services at the on-site Avani Spa.
+Where to stay: Prices for lodging vary pretty widely, but there are many affordable options, including the Abbey Resort, located on the shores of Lake Geneva.
+The resort offers a pool, bicycle rentals and babysitting services to accommodate adults who want a little alone time—which will come in really handy if you want to book a few indulgent services at the on-site Avani Spa.

-Nestled on the shores of Lake Superior, Marquette is home to 77 waterfalls, the scenic Marquette Bay, and lovely, historic architecture.
-There are a number of sandy beaches, including McCarty’s Cove and Little Presque Isle Beach, and in general, it’s a beautiful spot for kayaking, especially around the Black Rocks of Presque Isle.
-It’s also a great area for hiking.
+Why you’ll love it: Nestled on the shores of Lake Superior, Marquette is home to 77 waterfalls, scenic Marquette Bay and stunning architecture.
+There are a number of sandy beaches here in Michigan’s Upper Peninsula, including McCarty’s Cove and Little Presque Isle Beach, plus historic lighthouses, a symphony orchestra, museums and galleries, and charming shops.

-Where should you stay?
-It depends on what you want: The area is home to a number of scenic campsites and affordable hotels.
-The Superior Stay Hotel has reasonable prices, free breakfast, and off-site activities like bowling and canoeing available.
+Where to stay: It really depends on what you want.
+The area is home to a number of scenic campsites, as well as affordable hotels.
+The Superior Stay Hotel has reasonable prices, free breakfast and off-site activities like bowling and canoeing.

 Daytona Beach, Florida